Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ![BestModelResult](https://user-images.githubusercontent.com/48829194/62346708-62432480-b4f7-11e9-8012-dce25a7715f5.PNG)

 On the ``raw model`` a better average score is achieved than on the ``entity model``, however when comparing the scores on the word related tasks the raw and entity models perform equally, which means that entity annotation has no impact on the word related tasks.
 This is acknowledged when looking on the [results of the cocor package](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/ResultsCocor_BestModels.xlsx).
 The null hypothesis, namley that pearson value 1 is equal to pearson value 2, is always retained.
 Furthermore, when analyzing the computed p-values of the Pearson and Spearman correlation, one can see that they are always much smaller then the conventionally used significance level of 5%, 1% and 0.1% and therefore it can be assumed that the correlations are statistically significant.

+On the raw model a better average score is achieved compared to the entity model, however, when comparing the scores on the word related tasks the raw and entity models performe equally, which means that entity annotation has no impact on the word related tasks.
+This is acknowledged when looking at the results of the cocor package, which analyses if two Pearson correlations are the same.
+The null hypothesis, namely that Pearson value 1 is equal to Pearson value 2, is always retained.
+Detailed results can be found on the USB flash drive, as well as on the GitHub project\footnote{\url{https://github.com/Nadine-Schmitt/bachelorThesis-nadischm}}.
+Furthermore, when analysing the computed p-values of the Pearson and Spearman correlation, they are always smaller than the conventionally used significance level of 5\%, 1\% and 0.1\% (see section \ref{sec:P-value}).
+Therefore it can be assumed that the correlations are statistically significant, as the null hypothesis, namely that there is no relationship, can be rejected.
+Unexpected, the raw model performs better on the entity task than the entity model.

 The best score on the entity task is achieved instead with follwing parameter setting:
 - size = 200